zamazan4ik/awesome-pgo/article/content.md

   - If you are a project developer - please consider providing better PGO integration into your project if you care about the performance
   - If you are a maintainer - please consider enabling PGO in your packages
   - If you have experience with PGO in production - please share your numbers/pains/experience with us!
-* A bunch of possible ideas for further PGO improvements:
-  - Write a PGO handbook - maybe would be a good idea
-  - Many Go applications are waiting to be PGO-optimized.
-CNCF - I am looking at you
-  - Integrate PGO profiles into your favorite IDE: you can read the code and see - where is hot and cold paths of your program
-  - Integrate PGO into Godbolt program - easier to show the PGO difference in some microbenchmarks
 * Similar projects:
   - Application-Specific Operating Systems (ASOS)
   - Machine-learning based compilers like Clang with Tensorflow inlining module